-Part of my estate planning practice includes asset protection planning.
+Part of my estate planning practice includes asset protection planning, especially for Medicaid.
 Many of my clients are interested in protecting their assets for their children.
 They know, either through personal experience or their own research, that the cost of long-term care could deplete their estates.

-The good news is that if your savings are depleted, you can apply for Title 19 (also sometimes referred to as “Medicaid”) to pay for home care or nursing home care, but because the assets have to be spent before you can qualify for Title 19, that means there is little to nothing to pass onto your children.
+The good news is that if your savings are depleted, you can apply for Medicaid / Title 19 to pay for home care or nursing home care.
+But because the assets have to be spent before you can qualify for Medicaid, that means there is little to nothing to pass onto your children.

 What Is Asset Protection Planning?

-And they must have been transferred at least five years before you apply for Title 19 benefits.
+Those assets must have been transferred at least five years before you apply for Medicaid /Title 19 benefits.
 This is known as the “5-year look-back,” which many people have heard of.

-There is a complex calculation to determine how long someone would be penalized from receiving Title 19 benefits if they did apply for Title 19 within five years of giving away any assets, but the bottom line is that the State does not want someone to give away their assets and then apply to the State for benefits if they have given away those assets in the most recent five years.
+There is a complex calculation to determine how long someone would be penalized from planning to receive Medicaid / Title 19 benefits if they did apply for Title 19 within five years of giving away any assets.
+But the bottom line is that the State does not want someone to give away their assets and then apply to the State for benefits if they have given away those assets in the most recent five years.

 Related Post: Elder Law Attorney – 10 Reasons You Need One

-What Is The Point of Asset Protection Planning If You Pass Away Within The 5-Year Period?
+What If You Pass Away Within The 5-Year Period?